datalad-handbook/book/docs/beyond_basics/101-146-providers.rst

 ``https://example.com/~myuser/protected/<path>`` will ask (once) for the user's user name and password, and subsequently store these credentials.
-In order to make it a *global* configuration, i.e., enable downloads from the webserver from within all datasets of the user, place the file into the users home directory under ``~/.config/datalad/providers/my-webserver.cfg``.
+In order to make it a *global* configuration, i.e., enable downloads from the web server from within all datasets of the user, place the file into the users home directory under ``~/.config/datalad/providers/my-webserver.cfg``.